-A glance at cash flow data, however, would reveal that the business is clearly losing more money than it is earning.
+A glance at cash flow data, however, would reveal that the business is losing more money than it is earning.
 Here are three common habits that lead to cash flow issues:

 1. Associating Revenue with Success

 It’s only natural to assume that an increase in revenue means the business is doing well.
 But how much did you spend to earn that revenue?
-How long did it take for the revenue to actually enter your bank account?
+How long did it take for the revenue to enter your bank account?
 How much debt did you accrue in that period?